dimdasci/car-price-prediction-demo/README.md

   - `stop` to stop container.
   - `requirements` to install requirements needed
   - `run_on_host` to run jupyter notebook on host
-- `notebooks/` is a working directory for notebooks.
-- `notebooks/data/` is a directory for datasets.

 ## How to run